AyushPai4159/Mock-Social-Media-Application/README.md

-# Mock Social Media Application
+# Mock Social Media Application - by Ayush Pai, Aditya Veerathu, and Jondash Karamavruc

 A comprehensive social media application built for ou### 4.
 Environment Configuration Create a `.env` file in the `backend` directory with the following variables: